We’ve all experienced it: After submitting endless job applications, you anxiously wait to hear back but only receive radio silence in return.

 The second set of file names looks more put together and personalized.
 Many people make the mistake of including dates or numbers in their resume, and while this may not seem like a big deal, it might leave recruiters thinking that your so-called skill of “attention to detail” may not be as accurate as it sounds.

-7. Use the Right File Type
+7. Use the correct file format

 One of the most common misconceptions is that an ATS can’t read PDF files.
 While there’s nothing wrong with making your resume in a Word doc, applicant tracking systems have just as much difficulty reading a Word doc if you put your content in a header, table or column as it would a PDF.